mistabe/devcor-study/docs/devcor_studyguide/devcor_stugyguide_ch03.md

 - Configure and host your HTTP server to receive JSON objects

 Validator is used by Meraki to validate your application: on the first connection, it will check that the server returns the organisation specific validator string as a response, which will verify the orgnisations identity.
 The Meraki cloud will then begin performing JSON posts.

+### 3.4 Construct API calls to retrieve data from Intersight

+### 3.5 Construct a Python script using the UCS APIs to provision a new UCS server given a template

+### 3.6 Construct a Python script using the Cisco DNA center APIs to retriev and display wireless health information

+### 3.7 Describe the capabailities of AppDynamics when instrumenting an application

+### 3.8 Describe steps to build a custom dashboard to present data collected from Cisco APIs